 Did you take all these pictures?

 Believe it or not, I hear that frequently in the show booth and it might be someone is only looking for something to say.
-However, it may really be an honest question because there is so much to see hanging on the walls of the booth.
+However, it may really be an honest question because there is so variety to see displayed on the walls of the booth.
 There are horses, landscapes, railroads, junk cars, junk trucks, lakes, old doors and windows, abandoned buildings, funny skeletons, streams, urbex, gas pumps, abstracts, waterfalls, cemeteries, snow images, and more.
 There’s quite a varied pile of images, so maybe it’s no wonder they ask if I created all of it.
 One guy doesn’t usually cover so many bases; shooters often specialize.

 Have you been selling at art shows a long time?

 Yes, nearly twenty years across the eastern US for a full time living.
 It’s been thousands of miles a year and up to sixty motel nights during the season.
 It’s been a lot of hard work, but I’m thankful to have traveled extensively and seen many things.
 I often shoot during a show run and that’s how the portfolio grew to contain images from 22 states.
 For instance, I’ve often purposely scheduled shows in Michigan or Minnesota to be able to photograph around the Great Lakes.
 It’s a favorite place.

 Do you do portraits and weddings?